valegr8/a-real-time-implementation-of-gang-scheduling-on-embedded-platforms/README.md

 ## Abstract

 This thesis describes the implementation and testing of a process scheduler that enforces a gang scheduling policy for PSE53, a novel real-time operative system developed by Huawei.
-This work was carried on during an internship at the Huawei’s Research Center in Pisa, Evi- dence S.r.l.
+This work was carried on during an internship at the Huawei’s Research Center in Pisa, Evidence S.r.l.
 The internship lasted 4 months, from February to June 2022.

 Gang scheduling is a scheduling algorithm that schedules a set of threads to run in parallel